MarcoGos/directadmin_quotas/README.md

 ## What to expect?

 Each selected account will show up as a device.
-The following entities will be created for every selected account (device):
+The following entities will be created per account (device):

 - Quota:
     - Quota setup for account.
 Value will be Unknown if no quota is set.